 Check the Weather Forecast

-Before you head out on your winter camping trip, check the weather forecast.
+Before you head out on your winter camping trip, check the weather forecast for your planned destination.
 Be sure to know the expected high and low temperatures and if any storms are expected.
-Always be prepared for a change in the weather—winter storms are often unexpected!
+Always be prepared for a change in the weather—winter storms are often unexpected.

 Make Sure to Wear Appropriate Clothing